ScriptRaccoon/accessible-form-comparison/README.md

 The accessible form has the following features, which are missing in the inaccessible form:

+**Basics**

+-   add alt text for images
+-   labels for form elements
+-   sufficient color contrast

+**Form elements**

+-   high contrast for input borders
+-   add outlines for focussed interactive elements
+-   remove placeholders (since they are inaccessible)
+-   clear action text on the login button
+-   bring the login button close to the input fields

+**Semantics**

 -   semantic HTML tags (heading, button, form)
 -   page regions (header, main, section)
--   add alt text for images
--   labels for inputs
 -   inputs of type email and password (not just text inputs)

--   remove placeholders (since they are inaccessible)
+**Error handling**

+-   use aria-live for error messages so that screenreaders will read them
--   add outlines for interactive elements
+-   accessible asterisk indicators for required fields
--   make input borders clearly visible
--   ensure high contrast for info text
+-   handle email and password error individually
+-   link error messages to their respective fields via aria-describedby

+**Misc**

 -   link the form description with aria-describedby
--   use aria-live for error message
 -   hide decorative images via aria-hidden
--   accessible indicators for required fields
 -   rem units instead of pixel units
--   handle email and password error individually and link them to the respective fields via aria-describedby
--   clear action text on the login button
--   bring the login button close to the input fields

 All this makes the form suitable for keyboard navigation and screenreaders.